konapun/HomegrownMVC/README.md

 ```

 ### Pre-route hooks
 You may specify callbacks to run before a route is invoked using `eachRoute`.
-This is useful for when, for example, you have a navigation controller
+This is useful when, for example, you have a navigation controller
 and want to set an active class depending on which nav route is invoked:
 ```php
 class NavigationController extends BaseController {